TeachBooks/he-staff/book/HR/Hiring/PhDPostDocs/3SelectionPhase.md

 4. **Candidate selection.** In this stage, you select the preferred candidate.
 In this stage you rate candidates based on the criteria you defined, and you make reference calls.

+5. **Rejection of the other candidates.** This step may only be done when the chosen candidate has formally accepted the proposal.

 Please use Chapter 3 of the 'PhD Recruitment and Selection Guide', which can be found on [this intranet page](https://intranet.tudelft.nl/-/posting-a-vacancy?p_l_back_url=%2Fsearch%3Fq%3Dhiring%2Band%2Bselection%2Bguide).
 Although this guide is written for PhD hiring, it is also very valuable to use for other functions.